 Salvesen’s students worked with the Boys & Girls Club of the Coastal Plain in New Bern, a city on the state’s Eastern Shore.
 They engaged members of the city’s historically Black Greater Duffyfield community, specifically young people, and sought their feedback on what should be done regarding the Stanley White Recreation Center – which was effectively destroyed by floods from Hurricane Florence.

-The recreation center was built in a time when “separate but equal” policies were still legally permissible, so the facility was built specifically for New Bern’s Black community.
+The recreation center was built at a time when “separate but equal” policies were still legally permissible, so the facility was built specifically for New Bern’s Black community.
 Although essentially all parties agree that the recreation center should be rebuilt, there is a great deal of controversy regarding its future location.

 To honor history or prepare for floods?
 No clear-cut answer.